 - Over a three-year period, 28 more saved lives than the average hospital

-HealthTrust inSight Advisory–Clinical Data Solutions evaluates care delivery processes, identifies improvement opportunities and implements physician-approved clinical protocols—all of which can help maximize provider performance under bundled payment models.
-For more information, contact the inSight Advisory team at firstname.lastname@example.org.Share Email
+HealthTrust’s Clinical Services experts evaluate care delivery processes, identify improvement opportunities and implement physician-approved clinical protocols—all of which can help maximize provider performance.
+For more information, contact Clinical Services AVP Kim Wright at firstname.lastname@example.org.Share Email